adaszko/complgen/README.md

 ## Value Proposition

 `complgen` generates completion scripts for bash/fish/zsh from a man-page/EBNF-like grammar.
-The resulting scripts require only the target shell to be present.
+The resulting standalone scripts require only the target shell to be present.
 See [examples](examples/).

 ## Demo